GIDISIA/SimpleRescheduler/README.md

 The code can be executed using the Soar debugger and loading the productions in the Scheduler.soar file.

-This code is no longer manteined.
+This code is no longer maintained.
 Last updated: 10/2013